 Tips on how to make time for reading

-During the Coronavirus lockdown in the UK, book sellers saw a staggering influx of sales.
+During the Coronavirus lockdowns of 2020 and 2021 in the UK, booksellers saw a staggering influx of sales.
 Puzzle books, true crime and children’s education all took a sharp rise, while paperback fiction novels rose by a third.
 UK book retailers, WHSmith and Waterstones also saw a huge 400% increase in their online book sales week by week.

 These sales reports emphasise the UK’s desire for escapism, education, and entertainment during uncertain times.
 The hobby of reading has been scientifically proven to reduce stress and anxiety, help active brain function, and increase cognitive intelligence, so it is no surprise that many people have turned to paper during lockdown.

 Now that we are beginning to move into a new normal, with some of us returning to work and resuming our day to day routines, the time set aside for reading may have shrunk significantly.
 It can be easy to put personal hobbies to one side when larger priorities need your attention.
 But with all the remarkable health benefits, and great escapism that reading has to offer, it could be the ideal hobby to stick to while living in our current world of uncertainty.

 Here we have devised three ways of being able to read each day while on a busy schedule.

 You don’t have to read a chapter a day or a novel in a week to feel the benefit of reading, in fact a study by the University of Sussex showed that you only need to read for six minutes a day to be able to reduce stress levels by up to 60%.